Satsujjinn/ClockworkOrange/README.md

 ## Usage
 1. Pick a genre or select a short reference clip.
 2. Adjust tempo and key sliders.
-3. Tap **Generate Song** to call LegendAI and display progress.
+3. Tap **Generate Song** to call MusicGen and display progress.
-4. Play each generated stem.
+4. Play the generated preview.
-5. Tap **Mixdown & Export** to save a merged WAV file under the app's external files directory.
+5. Tap **Export** to save the WAV file under the app's external files directory.

-Enjoy experimenting with LegendAI!
+Enjoy experimenting with MusicGen!